magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-44044-product-not-displayed-on-category-page-after-it-is-assigned-to-new-website.md

 <ins>Steps to reproduce</ins>:

-1. Set the indexer mode to scheduled.
+1. Set the indexer mode to schedule.
 1. Create a secondary website, store, and store view.
 1. Add a secondary store code in `index.php`:
     ```php